gbrls/website/content/posts/mk-lisp-1.md

 	Lisp_Object a = OBJ("hello-there", symbol);
 	Lisp_Object b = OBJ(42, number);

-I didn't wrote a `Obj_New_cons` because we will be using the fcons function to create new conses.
+I didn't write a `Obj_New_cons` because we will be using the fcons function to create new conses.

 ### Printing S-Expressions